 I deleted that instructional content and clicked the Create a post hyperlink in the Blog Tools Web Part (located default in the top corner of the blog’s right rail), which spawned a Posts – New Item form:

 I wrote an introductory post, gave it a headline, and clicked the Publish button (cut off in the image above).
-Next I added some Categories to the blog, using the Add new category link under the Categories heading which appears in the top corner of the blog’s left rail default.
-I added four Categories, each of which now appears as available for easy association when I create/modify a post:
+Next, I added some Categories to the blog, using the Add new category link under the Categories heading which appears in the top corner of the blog’s left rail default.
+I added four Categories, each of which now appears as available for the easy association when I create/modify a post:

 Note: The image above represents the bottom portion of the Posts – New Item form that was cut off in the preceding image.
 As you can see, applying a Category to a post in SharePoint 2010 is as simple as selecting from the left-hand column and clicking the Add button.

 Finally, to complete the look and feel of the new blog, I needed to edit the About this blog Web Part in the right rail.
-Editing the Web Part was as simple as selecting the Edit Web Part button from the drop down next to the About this blog title bar.
+Editing the Web Part was as simple as selecting the Edit Web Part button from the drop-down next to the About this blog title bar.
 Once in edit mode, I simply replaced the default image with the official tour logo, and replaced the default text with a brief description of the blog’s purpose:

 And with that, the Sharing the Point Asian Tour Blog was ready for its close-up.